COLLABORATIVE SUMMER LIBRARY PROGRAM

 - The Board of Directors shall be comprised of no fewer than nine and no more than 15 individuals.

-- All officers of the Board shall be State Representatives or librarians from participating public libraries in member states.
+- All officers of the Board shall be State Representatives or library staff members from participating public libraries in member states.

 - All of the remaining Board positions will be considered “At Large” Board positions.

-- The majority of the “At Large” Board members will be State Representatives or librarians from participating public libraries in member states.
+- The majority of the “At Large” Board members will be State Representatives or library staff members from participating public libraries or dues paying agencies in member states.

-- After serving for three consecutive terms, a Board member is eligible for re-election after one full year.
+- After serving for two consecutive terms, a Board member is eligible for re-election after one full year.

 Section 3.
 Officers and Duties